Yellow fever vaccine

 If you are travelling to or working in tropical areas of Africa or Central and South America, you may need to get the vaccine.
 Talk to your health care provider or travel clinic for more information.

-The vaccine is also recommended for workers routinely exposed to the yellow fever virus, such as certain researchers and lab employees.
+The vaccine is recommended for workers routinely exposed to the yellow fever virus.
+This includes researchers and lab employees.

-Adults and children 9 months of age and older can receive the vaccine, which is given as 1 dose or shot.
+Adults and children 9 months of age and older can receive the vaccine, which is given as one dose or shot.

 After you get the vaccine, you will receive a stamped document called the International Certificate of Vaccination or Prophylaxis.
 This document is an official record and a legal requirement for entry into some countries.
 If you cannot receive the yellow fever vaccine due to a medical reason, you will need written documentation on official letterhead from your health care provider or a Certificate of Medical Contraindication to Vaccination from a travel clinic.
 The letter or certificate should state the medical reason why the vaccine could not be given.

-Without the certificate or your health care provider’s letter, you may be refused entry to the country you are visiting, or you may be given the vaccine at the country’s port of entry.
-In some countries, immunization practices may not be ideal.
+Without the certificate or your health care provider’s letter, you may be refused entry to the country you are visiting or be given the vaccine at the country’s port of entry.

 What are the benefits of the vaccine?